 All vehicle tests are carried out by the Council's approved garages.
-An up to date list of approved garages is available from the Licensing Team.

 Appointments can be made by telephoning a garage direct or in person by calling at the particular garage.

 The Vehicle Test Fee will be payable direct to the garage at the time of the test.